difference between millipede and centipede

 While millipedes and centipedes may look similar at first glance, their differences become apparent upon closer inspection.
 From the number of legs to body shape, behavior, and diet, these multi-legged creatures have distinct characteristics that make them unique.
 So next time you come across a crawl, take a closer look to identify whether it’s a millipede or centipede.

-See also Difference between Senate and House of Representatives
+See also difference between espresso and coffee

 Table difference between millipede and centipede